 Adjusting the Harness

 LATCH storage on infant style seats is very important because the straps could get in the way of attaching the carrier to the base if their storage options aren't adequate.
-Their storage might not be as critical for convertible car seats, but it is nice if the straps are not accessible by children and aren't flying around the back seat potentially causing injuries.
-Some of the seats had pockets or little cubby storage where the clips could be stored out of sight, while the more common storage option is the clips attaching to plastic loops on the back of the seat or each other.
+LATCH storage may not be as critical for convertible car seats, but it is nice if the straps are not accessible by children and aren't flying around the back seat potentially causing injuries.
+Some of the seats had pockets or little cubby storage where the clips could be stored out of sight.
+The more common storage options are the clips attaching to plastic loops on the back of the seat or to each other.

-The Chicco has side pockets where the clips and straps tuck into with a pocket for the tether on the back.
+The Chicco has side pockets where the clips and straps tuck in with a pocket for the tether on the back.
 It is one of the few in the group that really keeps the straps and clips out of the way.
-The Peg, Boulevard, and the Clek also both offer storage that keeps the clips out of the way.
-One of the least effective storage options in the group is the Safety 1st that has clip attachment points on the back of the seat with the straps that dangle.
+The Peg, Boulevard, and the Clek also offer storage that keeps the clips out of the way.
+One of the least effective storage options in the group is the Safety 1st that has clip attachment points on the back of the seat leaving the straps to dangle.